-FRUITS, FRUITS OF THE LAND.
-In replevy bond, "fruits" includes natural accession to livestock.
+In replevy bond granting obligors therein sequestered property, "with value of fruits, hire, and revenue thereof forthcoming," the term "fruits" includes the natural accession to live stock.
 Southern Surety Co. v.
-Adams, Tex.Civ.
-App., 278 S.W.
-943, 946.
-Includes the increase and the clip of replevied goats and sheep; "offspring" and "that which is produced."
-Southern Surety Co. v.
-Adams, 119 Tex.
-489, 34 S.W.2d 789, 798.
-The right of a possessor to "fruits of the land" does not permit possessor to extract mineral oil and gas from land.
+Adams (Tex.
+Civ.
+App.)
+278 S. W. 943, 946.
+The right of a possessor in good faith to reap the benefit of the "fruits of the land" until it is claimed by its owner does not permit such possessor to extract the mineral oil and gas from the land and retain the proceeds.
 Elder v.
 Ellerbe, 135 La.
 990, 66 So.
 337.